Custom Residential, Sustainable Practice

 Before I get too far, you may have noticed that I’m referring to homes as “higher-performing” rather than “green”.
 You’ll also notice that I’ve written out the word “sustainable” a few times, and that’s mainly so search engines know what to do with this blog post.
 But “higher-performing” is really what the issue is, and hopefully, we can all shift how we talk about it.

 Think of your home like a machine.
 We want to look at all the elements of it, and make sure they’re performing at the highest level that makes sense for your situation.
-This lowers your costs to run your home, helps you breathe better, and ensures that you’re comfortable on a daily basis.
+This lowers your costs to run your home, helps you breathe better, and ensures that you’re comfortable throughout the year.
 When you're remodeling, spend the time to ensure that, when you move into your beautiful new home (and it should be beautiful, by the way), that you’re comfortable.

 Here’s what to consider for a high-performance home remodel.

 We’ve written about how many of these ideas can create great cost-saving opportunities — and that post is a fantastic start.
-This post, though, is about taking your remodel to the maximum.
+This post, though, is about taking your remodel to the next level.

 If you’re thinking beyond cost savings (which, again, are probably inherent in many of the ideas below), what are some of the remodeling tools you should consider to turn your remodeled home into a high-performance machine?